home-assistant/home-assistant.io/source/_integrations/template.markdown

 ## Examples

-In this section, you find some real-life examples of how to use this sensor.
+In this section, you find some real-life examples of how to use template sensors.

-### Storing webhook information
+### Trigger based sensor and binary sensor storing webhook information

 Template entities can be triggered using any automation trigger, including webhook triggers.
 Use a trigger-based template entity to store this information in template entities.